Can You Use a Jon Boat in Saltwater?

 If you have an aluminum Jon boat you will need to take steps to protect your boat from saltwater.

-Saltwater is highly corrosive to aluminium.
-As we pointed out in this article the vast majority of Jon boats made in the USA and Canada are made from aluminium.
+As I pointed out in this article the vast majority of Jon boats made in the USA and Canada are made from aluminum.
+So, the odds are your Jon boat is made from aluminum.

 The following manufacturer’s Jon boats are all made from aluminum:

-If you followed our Jon boat buyer’s guide then you will most likely have bought a boat from one of the above mentioned manufacturers.
 This means you have an aluminum Jon boat and will need to take steps to protect it if you want to use it in saltwater.

 There is a process that occurs when aluminum and saltwater meet called galvanic corrosion.

-Saltwater is an electrically conductive solution.
 When a metal comes in contact with this solution it will give up some of its electrodes to another, but dissimilar, metal that is in the same solution.
 The effect of this is what we see as corrosion and decay.

 I won’t bore you too much with the science behind galvanic corrosion, suffice it to say that this type of corrosion is electrical in nature, acts fast and has a devastating effect on an untreated aluminum boat.